-If an instance of medical negligence resulted in your child’s birth injury, you might be eligible to file a malpractice lawsuit against the doctor, nurse, or another medical professional who oversaw the pregnancy and birth.
+If an instance of medical negligence resulted in your child’s birth injury, you might be eligible to file a malpractice lawsuit or birth injury case against the doctor, nurse, or another healthcare professional who oversaw the pregnancy and birth.
 In some cases, the healthcare facility can be liable, as well.
 A Tampa birth injury lawyer is here to guide you through this complex process.

-You could recover compensation for the consequences of your child’s injuries, including present and future medical expenses, pain and suffering, and emotional trauma.
-At Distasio Law Firm, our team of skilled personal injury attorneys are committed to helping our clients seek damages and hold liable parties accountable for birth injuries and other negligence.
+You could recover compensation for the consequences of your child’s injuries, including present and future medical expenses, pain and suffering, and emotional trauma when medical malpractice occurs.
+At Distasio Law Firm, our team of skilled personal injury attorneys are committed to helping our clients seek damages and hold liable parties accountable for birth injuries and other negligence with a medical malpractice lawsuit.
 A complimentary consultation is available with our team 24/7.

 Steps Our Birth Injury Lawyers Will Take in Your Malpractice Case